JamesParrott/sDNA_GH/README.md

 ###### Load_Config (load_config)
 Loads an sDNA_GH project configuration file (.toml or .ini, e.g. *config.toml*) along with the sDNA_GH Python package and any specified options.
 ###### Read_Geom (get_Geom)
 Read in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.
 Can be merged and override with other supplied geometry and data.
-The UUIDs of the Rhino objects are converted to strings to preserve the reference to them.
+The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
+Add in the option selected = True to only read selected Rhino objects of the specified type.
+Similarly, specify layer = 'your_layer_name' to only read Rhino objects from a specific named layer.
 ##### Shapefile tools
 ###### Write_Shp (write_shapefile)
 Writes the provided data and geometry (polylines) to a shapefile.
-If not specified, a file name based on the Rhino doc or Grasshopper doc name is used (unless `auto_update_Rhino_doc_path = False`).
+If not specified, a file name based on the Rhino doc or Grasshopper doc name is used (unless `auto_update_Rhino_doc_path = false`).
 Can overwrite existing files, or create new unique files.
 If no Data is supplied it will first call read_Usertext (unless auto_read_Usertext = False).
 ###### Read_Shp (read_shapefile)
 Read in the polylines and data from the specified shapefile.
 Output the shapes as new Grasshopper Geometry (uness a list of existing corresponding geometry is provided).
 The bounding box is provided to create a legend frame with in Recolour_Objects.
 The abbreviations and field names from an sDNA results field are also read in, and supplied so that a dropdown list may be created, for easy selection of the data field for subsequent parsing and plotting.
 If no separate Recolour_Objects Component is detected connected to the component's outputs downstream (unless auto_plot_data = false, Recolour_Objects is called afterwards.
 ##### Plotting tools